Healthcare in Cuba: Criticism

-A recent ABC-TV 20/20 report on Healthcare, based on footage taken from within the island, criticized Michael Moore's portrayals of the Cuban Healthcare system in the movie Sicko.
+A recent ABC-TV 20/20 report on healthcare, based on footage taken from within the island, criticized Michael Moore's portrayals of the Cuban healthcare system in the documentary film Sicko.
 In that film, Moore took a number of Americans to a hospital in Havana where they bought affordable drugs, and were given treatments for free that they could not afford in America.
 The report highlights the dilapidated conditions of some hospitals that are accessible to regular Cubans by pointing to the bleak conditions of hospital rooms and the filthy conditions of the facilities.
 The report also addressed the quality of care available to Cubans by arguing that patient neglect was a common phenomenon.
 Finally, in discussing the infant mortality rate, the report highlights the government's alleged efforts to promote abortions of potentially infirm fetuses and other alleged government efforts to manipulate the rate.

+Researchers at Texas Tech University wrote that official statistics provided by the Cuban government should be treated sceptically.

 Cuban medical professionals are not paid high salaries by international standards.
 In 2002 the mean monthly salary was 261 pesos, 1.5 times the national mean.
 A doctor's salary in the late 1990s was equivalent to about US$15–20 per month in purchasing power.
 Therefore, some prefer to work in different occupations, for example in the lucrative tourist industry where earnings can be much higher.

 Cuban doctors that have been sent on international missions by the Cuban government have reported being paid less than the local doctors and treated poorly by the local government.
 They are sometimes monitored by the local government in case of defecting.
 The San Francisco Chronicle, the Washington Post, and National Public Radio have all reported on Cuban doctors defecting to other countries when on international missions.
 Cuban doctors at home have experienced an increased work-load to cover for the doctors abroad, although there is no evidence that this has negatively affected health outcomes.

 A 2020 study using a synthetic control method found that infant mortality increased in the first years of the Castro administration relative to other similar countries, but that infant mortality reverted to trend during the 1970s irrespective of foreign aid.

 Black market healthcare

+All healthcare facilities are free to the Cuban public and without co-pays.
+There are no private facilities and doctors and nurses cannot work for private pay.